griptape-ai/griptape/docs/griptape-tools/official-tools/variation-image-generation-tool.md

-# Variation Image Generation Engine Tool
+# Variation Image Generation Tool

 This Tool allows LLMs to generate variations of an input image from a text prompt.
 The input image can be provided either by its file path or by its [Task Memory](../../griptape-framework/structures/task-memory.md) reference.